The boring thread.....

 klondike

-Quote from: GrannyMac on Today at 06:18:57 AMI have airing cupboard envy!
+Quote from: GrannyMac on May 09, 2025, 06:18:57 AMI have airing cupboard envy!
 I really miss a warm airing cupboard.

 I inherited this house and had it completely refitted.
 I specified a small rad in the cupboard that used to house the hot water tank.